Robin lives in the San Francisco Bay Area. She has three children and loves to share her tips and tricks for staying healthy.

 - Always have something green on their dinner plate.
 Researchers have found that children need to see food up to 15 times before they will start to like it.

 - Don't force the food, e.g., you cannot leave the table until you have eaten x,y and z.
 I still hate peas because of this tactic.

 - Encourage kids to try everything, even if they don't finish it.

 - Eat and enjoy the food yourself.
 You are the biggest influence in establishing healthy eating habits in your children; be a good example!

 Our Favorite Blender: The Vitamix

 We have a Vitamix that is an amazing blender, but any blender will do.
-The Vitamix blends the smoothie within a minute even when almost all of the fruit is frozen.
-This blender is amazing and will spin at speeds that will eventually heat the food making a soup.
-Our Vitamix is about 7 years old and still works amazingly.
+The Vitamix blends the smoothie within a minute, even when almost all of the fruit is frozen.
+This blender is amazing and will spin at speeds that will eventually heat the food, making soup.
+Our Vitamix is about seven years old and still works amazingly.
 I highly recommend this appliance even though it is expensive.
-I think of it as a life-long appliance similar to a Kitchen Aid mixer.
+I think of it as a lifelong appliance similar to a Kitchen-Aid mixer.